orakaro/rainbowstream/README.md

 * `t the rainbow is god's promise to noah` will tweet exactly *'the rainbow is god's promise to noah'*.

 * `rt 12` will retweet the tweet with *[id=12]*.
 You can see id of each tweet beside the time.

+* `allrt 12 20` will list 20 newest retweets of the tweet with *[id=12]*.
+If the number of retweets is not specified, I will list 5 newest retweets instead.

 * `rep 12 Really` will reply *'Really'* to the tweet with *[id=12]*.